Ryanair Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Ryanair Chase Trend Analysis

-✅ The trend factor that produced 10+ winners and shows the best LSP, an LSP of +20.57 is when runners had 1 career start over the trip.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +17.07, is when runners had 1 career start over the trip.

-The course which has produced the most winners of the Ryanair Chase is Kempton, there has been a total number of 5 winners of this race who ran at Kempton last time out.
-The next best course which has produced the second most winners is Cheltenham, there has been a total number of 4 winners of this race who ran at Cheltenham last time out.
+The course which has produced the most winners of the Ryanair Chase is Kempton; there have been a total of 5 winners of this race who ran at Kempton last time out.
+The next best courses, which have produced the second most winners, are Leopardstown, Ascot and Cheltenham; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 202 runners whilst the Female runners have produced 0 winners from a total of 5 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 199 runners, while female runners have produced 0 winners from a total of 5 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Ryanair Chase: